ml4drug-book/ml4drug-book.github.io/call.md

 ---

 # Call for Papers
-We call for two types of submissions.
+We call for two tracks of submissions.
 The first is the *Original Research* track, where we solicit 4 page extended abstracts.
 We introduce a second novel *Attention* track, where we solicit 2 page submissions that are open to scientific problems and overlooked assumptions of ML methods.
 All submitted papers will be non-archival, rigorously reviewed double-blind by at least 3 reviewers, and we will use mechanisms provided by the CMT to appropriately handle any conflicts of interest.

 Area of Interest (including but not limited to):
 - Learning physical dynamics from data